New Options for Cycling at Home Offer Key Benefits

 Greenwich, CT & New York, NY (PRWEB) January 26, 2017

 The benefits of regular physical exercise are well known: improved health, improved energy and mood, better sleep, and weight control.
 Per the Centers for Disease Control and Prevention, every adult should aim for a minimum of 150 minutes a week of moderate-intensity cardiovascular exercise.
 For decades, one of the most popular ways of exercising was on a stationary bike, either at home or at the gym.
-“A stationary bike offers many benefits,” says Dr. Kevin Plancher of Plancher Orthopaedics & Sports Medicine.
+“A stationary bike offers many benefits,” says Dr. Kevin Plancher of Plancher Orthopaedics.
 “It gets the heart pumping without putting undue stress on the joints.
 And an indoor bike can be used in any weather, by novice and experienced exercisers and at varying levels of time and intensity.”

 But for all their benefits, many exercise bikes bought for home use wind up as expensive clothes racks or dust collectors in the basement or attic.
 Why does motivation seem to flag after just a few months?
 “One reason is boredom,” says Dr. Plancher.
 “Even watching TV or listening to music or a podcast while on the bike doesn’t seem to be enough to keep a lot of people at it.”
 One attempt to address this problem is with spin classes offered at gyms.
 These programs use bikes that evolved from the stationary bike to more closely resemble a road bike and offer the camaraderie and competition of working out with a group.
 But, as Dr. Plancher points out, what is sacrificed is the freedom and convenience of working out at home on your own schedule.